Centre location: 10 Mellar Court, Midland Western Australia 6056

-To be enrolled in the centre, children must be Australian citizens or permanent residents under seven years of age, and have a diagnosis of an Autism, or be going through the diagnostic process.
-Eligibility criteria and priority of access guidelines can be discussed at a meeting with the Team Leader.
+To be enrolled in the centre, children must be Australian citizens or permanent residents under six years of age, and have a diagnosis of an Autism, or be going through the diagnostic process.
+Siblings of enrolled children are also eligible to participate in the program.
+Eligibility criteria and priority of access guidelines can be discussed at a meeting with the centre manager.

 At the centre, you’ll find a highly skilled trans-disciplinary team of professionals working alongside families to provide individualised, Autism specific, early learning programs for young children.